 Brian O'Roak, PhD. is a principal investigator for SPARK at OHSU and Assistant Professor of Molecular and Medical Genetics.
 His lab at OHSU is working to unlock the genetic basis of autism and other disorders.
 Dr. O'Roak's accomplishments include groundbreaking research into the genetic basis of neuropsychiatric and neurodevelopmental disorders.
 Dr. O'Roak and fellow researchers pioneered a family-based, genome-sequencing model that has begun unraveling the genetic mystery of autism.
 Read about the study, published in the journal, Nature, and a related study published in Nature Communications.
 Dr. O'Roak's long-term goal is to develop early interventions and biologically-based personal therapies that can dramatically improve the lives of individuals with autism.

 Lark Huang-Storms, Ph.D., is a co-principal investigator for SPARK at OHSU and Assistant Professor of Pediatrics.
 She is a licensed psychologist who provides assessment and treatment around complex emotional, behavioral and neurodevelopmental challenges.
 Over the past decades, she has had the privilege of working in medical and educational settings with thousands of individuals with ASD from toddlerhood through adulthood.
 She became the director of the OHSU Autism Program in 2013.

-Lily Pacheco, MA. is the SPARK study coordinator here at OHSU.
-For the past few years Lily has worked in diverse communities to recruit and collect data for numerous research studies.
+Leigh Coppola is the SPARK study coordinator.
+Leigh joins the OHSU SPARK team after 4 years as the Program Coordinator for Let's Get Healthy!, an interactive science education and research exhibit.
 She is excited by the challenge of recruiting such a large cohort, and hopes to share her enthusiasm for research with the community through SPARK!